mangapress/mangapress/README.md

    * Refactoring and code cleanup
    * Deprecation of functions in favor of WordPress Core functions
    * Added better block theme support
-   * Removed Group By parent option due to code complexity and ease of maintenance
    * Added WordPress REST api support

 ### 3.0